multycloud/multy-docs/blog/2022-05-30-how-to-build-multi-cloud.md

 **Barrier to entry:** Move faster by not having to go through documentation from several providers and hiring specialists for each cloud.
 Let Multy abstract the nuances and complexities between providers.

-**Easy cross cloud:** Integrate multiple clouds easily by letting Multy handle the cross-cloud.
+**Easy cross cloud:** Integrate multiple clouds easily by letting Multy handle the cross-cloud coomplexities.

 :::note